MbuaNkeng/alx-pre_course/README.md

 My first readme
-ALX wants me to update this file from github.comdirectly so i am doing just that.
+ALX wants me to update this file from github.com directly so i am doing just that. lets see how this goes.